zalando/skipper/docs/operation/operation.md

 ## Filters

-Ratelimit filters `clientRatelimit` and `clusterClientRatelimit`, both consume roughly 15MB per filter for 100.000 individual clients and 10 maximum hits.
+Ratelimit filter `clusterClientRatelimit` implementation using the swim based protocol, consumes roughly 15MB per filter for 100.000 individual clients and 10 maximum hits.
 Make sure you monitor Go metrics.
+Ratelimit filter `clusterClientRatelimit` implementation using the Redis ring based solution, adds 2 additional roundtrips to redis per hit.
+Make sure you monitor redis closely, because skipper will fallback to allow traffic if redis can not be reached.

 ## Slow Backends